Greece Moments Greece Moments

 Dimitrios Shipwreck

-With the Shipwreck of the Dimitrios you will find a real Peloponnese highlight just 10 minutes further north of the town of 7,000 inhabitants.
-To this day, it is unclear how the ship got to this beach.
-There are several myths that can fill an entire evening in the Laconian tavern.
+Just 10 minutes north of this town of 7,000 inhabitants, the Dimitrios Shipwreck is a true Peloponnese highlight.
+To this day, it remains unclear how the ship ended up on this beach.
+There are several myths surrounding it that could easily fill an entire evening in a Laconian taverna.

 Peloponnes Sehenswuerdigkeiten Dimitrios Schiffswrack Gythio